 Robert H. Goddard files for and is subsequently awarded U.S. patents on multistage and liquid-fueled rockets.

 Society for Studies of Interplanetary Travel founded.

-Goddard launches the first liquid-fueled rocket.
+Goddard launches the first liquid-fuelled rocket.

 The Conquest of Interplanetary Space discusses rocket mechanics and orbital effects including the gravitational slingshot.

-First German military liquid-fueled rocket engines developed.
+First German military liquid-fuelled rocket engines developed.